What Does a Medicaid Planning Attorney Do?

 Medicaid Eligibility Rules of Married Couples

-Eligibility rules are far more complicated for married couples, says Zdychnec.
+Eligibility rules are far more complicated for married couples.

-The way it generally works is that “if one spouse (called the ‘applicant spouse’) needs long-term care assistance, while the other spouse (called the ‘community spouse’) doesn’t, then the community spouse can keep any amount in exempt assets, and up to about $148,000 in available assets.”
+The way it generally works is that “if one spouse (called the ‘applicant spouse’) needs long-term care assistance, while the other spouse (called the ‘community spouse’) doesn’t, then the community spouse can keep any amount in exempt assets, and up to about $162,660 in available assets,” says Zdychnec.

-Zdychnec says the protected available asset amount for a community spouse is set by federal law and increases annually on January 1.
+The protected available asset amount for a community spouse is set by federal law and increases annually on January 1.
+Some states differ from the federal minimum and maximum asset limits.

 “For some families or couples, they might have a particular asset or legacy property such as a lake house,” says Zdychnec.
 “If that’s the one thing they want to make sure that they get out to their children, we can look into whether it makes sense and whether they’re comfortable letting go of that property with the idea that they can’t apply for medical assistance for at least five years after transferring it.”